tensorflow/models/syntaxnet/README.md

 At Google, we spend a lot of time thinking about how computer systems can read and understand human language in order to process it in intelligent ways.
-We are excited to share the fruits of our research with the broader community by releasing SyntaxNet, an open-source neural network model for [TensorFlow] (http://www.tensorflow.org) that provides a foundation for Natural Language Understanding (NLU) systems.
-Our release includes all the code needed to train new SyntaxNet models on your own data, as well as *Parsey McParseface*, an English parser that we have trained for you and that you can use to analyze English text.
+We are excited to share the fruits of our research with the broader community by releasing SyntaxNet, an open-source neural network framework for [TensorFlow] (http://www.tensorflow.org) that provides a foundation for Natural Language Understanding (NLU) systems.
+Our release includes all the code needed to train new SyntaxNet models on your own data, as well as *Parsey McParseface*, an English parser that we have trained for you, and that you can use to analyze English text.

 So, how accurate is Parsey McParseface?
-For this release, we tried to balance a model that runs fast enough to be useful on a single machine (e.g. ~600 words/second on a modern desktop) that is also the most accurate parser available.
+For this release, we tried to balance a model that runs fast enough to be useful on a single machine (e.g. ~600 words/second on a modern desktop) and that is also the most accurate parser available.
 Here's how Parsey McParseface compares to the academic literature on several different English domains: (all numbers are % correct head assignments in the tree, or unlabelled attachment score)